 UPMC Press Release on the grant.

 Over the next four years, the LB3P hopes to recruit 1,000 study participants to help with the collection of biological, biomechanical, and behavioral data.
 Participants will be asked to answer questionnaires, perform functional assessments, and submit to collecting biological samples.
 Testing and collection will take place at the Physical Therapy - Clinical and Translational Research Center at the University of Pittsburgh.
 The PT-CTRC is a state-of-the-art facility that will serve as the hub for study participation.
-Interested persons must be over age 18, experiencing ongoing low back pain for more than 3 months in the last 6 months.
-Individuals chosen to participate will be compensated for their time.

 - Principal Investigators

 Gwendolyn Sowa, MD, PhD, Department of Physical Medicine & Rehabilitation

 Sara Piva, PhD, PT, Department of Physical Therapy

 Anthony Delitto, PhD, PT, FAPTA, School of Health and Rehabilitation Sciences

 Michael Schneider, DC, PhD, Department of Physical Therapy

 Kevin Bell, PhD, Department of Bioengineering